TWilluan/Flight-API/Flight_API/README.md

 # Flight Management RESTful API

 Welcome to the Flight REST API documentation!
 This API provides a set of endpoints to access and manage flight and Passenger-related  basic information.
-Whether you're building a travel application, tracking flights, integrating flight data, retrieving and editing passengers' information into your system, this API has you covered.
+Whether you're building a travel application, tracking flights, integrating flight data, or retrieving and editing passengers' information into your system, this API has you covered.

 ---